Stickerifier/Stickerify/README.md

 Take a look at this project's contributing guidelines [here](CONTRIBUTING.md).

 Have any question?
-Feel free to [open a new discussion](https://github.com/Stickerifier/Stickerify/discussions/new).
+Consider [opening a new discussion](https://github.com/Stickerifier/Stickerify/discussions/new).

 ## Hacktoberfest

-[Hacktoberfest](https://hacktoberfest.com/) is an event aiming to encourage people to contribute to open source projects every October.
+[Hacktoberfest](https://hacktoberfest.com/) is an event aiming to encourage people to contribute to open-source projects every October.
 This project adheres to this initiative and welcomes any hacktoberfest-related improvement!

-If you would like to improve [Stickerify](https://t.me/StickerifyImageBot) as part of this event, first read the [contributing guidelines](CONTRIBUTING.md) and then feel free to open a new issue _and/or_ pull request.
+If you would like to improve [Stickerify](https://t.me/StickerifyImageBot) as part of this event, first read the [contributing guidelines](CONTRIBUTING.md) and then consider opening a new issue _and/or_ pull request.

 If your pull request represents a valid contribution to the project, it will be marked as `hacktoberfest-accepted`, therefore counting towards the 4 contributions goal.